Fairfax Avenue

 At the northeast corner of Wilshire Boulevard and Fairfax is the former May Company department store building, which was converted to the Los Angeles County Museum of Art and will be the future home of the Academy Museum of Motion Pictures.
 The Petersen Automotive Museum is located on the southeast corner of Wilshire/Fairfax.

 Metro Local line 217 serves Fairfax Avenue.
-An underground station for the Metro D Line at Wilshire Boulevard is currently under construction and is due to open in 2023.
+An underground station for the Metro D Line at Wilshire Boulevard is currently under construction and is due to open in the fall of 2025.